JoeDataFan/-Sample.size.simulation/README.md

 Things to add
 - create another tab and add charts showing the resulting p valaues from repeated tests at different sample sizes.
+- fix code so any mean or sd value can be used